Terms and Conditions for buying goods and services on our website

 These terms and conditions together with our Privacy Notice, our Acceptable Use Policy and our Terms and Conditions of Website Use (together, the ‘Terms’) provide you with information about us and apply to any contract between you and us.
 Please read these Terms carefully and make sure you understand them before ordering anything from our website or from us directly.
 We will also notify you at the point of purchase if there are any additional terms and conditions that may apply to any specific contract made between us.

-- Our prices are as set out on our website, do not include packaging, shipping, insurance or travel costs, and are subject to the addition of applicable VAT or other state or national tax in line with any relevant regulations.
+- The prices for those products and services that we sell through our website are as set out on our website, do not include packaging, shipping, insurance or travel costs, and are subject to the addition of applicable VAT or other state or national tax in line with any relevant regulations.

-- We may vary our prices from time to time, which we will do by updating our website.
+- We may vary these prices from time to time, which we will do by updating our website.
 Price changes will not be retrospective.

 - The law says that, if you are a consumer, you have a legal right to cancel a contract during the period set out below; the law does not extend to business buyers, so in law the clauses below do not apply to transactions with organisations.